DXM Addiction and Misuse

 Getting help for a DXM-related substance use disorder is as important as getting help for any other substance use disorder.
 The fact that DXM is an over-the-counter medication doesn’t mean it is any less insidious if it is causing significant problems in a person’s functioning.
 It also does not mean that overdose or death are not real risks if use is continued, either.

+Addiction is a treatable but complex condition that impacts brain function and behavior.
+While no single approach to treatment is right for everyone, it is essential to match treatment interventions and services to a person’s specific needs for long-term success.
 Treatment is not just about a person’s substance use.
 It should take into account the whole person, and treatment should encompass one’s physical, psychological, and emotional health; interpersonal relationships; and any vocational and legal issues they may be experiencing.
 Addiction treatment is highly individualized to meet the unique needs of each and every patient.

 Get Help for Addiction at Recovery First